The 7 Commandments of Long Distance Relationships

-Me and my wife had more arguments when we were apart that first two months than we had the two years prior.
-Why?
+My wife and I had more arguments when we were apart that first two months than we had the two years prior.

-My wife would go to a basketball game with her girlfriends and the monster would make me ask her 10,000 questions from who was there, to why did the referee look at you during the game?
+My wife would go to a basketball game with her girlfriends, and the monster would make me ask her 10,000 questions, from who was there to why did the referee look at her during the game?

 4. Never lose your romance.

-When you open the mailbox and see a letter from someone you miss and love, it means a lot more than getting a bathroom selfie.
+When you open the mailbox and see a letter from someone you miss and love, it means much more than getting a bathroom selfie.

 5. Say sorry and freaking mean it!

-You cannot use this technique enough, especially to my guys out there.
+You cannot use this technique enough, especially for my guys.

-It’s different when you can drive to see her and hoist a radio over your head playing her favorite song outside of her bedroom window.
+It’s different when you can drive to see her and hoist a radio over your head, playing her favorite song outside her bedroom window.

-But when there is distance between the two of you, she needs to not only hear it, but feel your apology when you’re in the wrong.
+But when there is distance between the two of you, she needs to hear it and feel your apology when you’re in the wrong.